-Position Description Skills Required Training Required Deployment multiple positions may be needed. helpful.
-ICP or EVC Administrative Support (Assignments might not be related to volunteer management).
-Provides phone bank, file maintenance, and/or record-keeping support, volunteer scheduling, distribution of PPE to the various branches, sections or units at the Incident Command Post, or to managers at county Emergency Volunteer Centers, (as necessary and assigned).
+Position Description Skills Required Training Required Deployment ICP or EVC Administrative Support (Assignments might not be related to volunteer management).
+Provides phone bank, file maintenance, and/or record- keeping support, volunteer scheduling, distribution of PPE to the various branches, sections, or units at the Incident Command Post, or to managers at county Emergency Volunteer Centers, (as necessary and assigned).
 Duties may vary and multiple positions may be needed.
 Ability to work in chaotic environment and under direction of agency employees.
-Good working knowledge of computer word processing and spreadsheet software, as well as excellent organizational and communication skills.
-1) Site Safety ICP or EVC Facility and Site Maintenance General organization and maintenance of various types of facilities.
-Could include maintaining supply rooms and cleanup of work areas, identification and/or correction of the EVC(s) safety hazards, setting up training rooms and sessions, setting up/putting away equipment, etc. Ability to work in chaotic environment and under direction of agency employees.
-Able to lift and move tables and chairs, operate basic TV/DVD/ video equipment; ability to properly handle cleaning equipment and products; willingness to do basic but essential tasks such as maintaining garbage and recycling areas, rest areas, etc 1) Site Safety EVC Provides date entry, GIS, database or general computer maintenance and support, as necessary and assigned, to the various branches, sections or units at the incident Command Post as requested, or to managers at county Emergency Volunteer Centers.
+Good working knowledge of computer word processing and spreadsheet software, as well as excellent organizational and communication skills. ., ICP or EVC Able to lift and move tables and chairs, operate basic TV/DVD/ video equipment; 1) Site Safety EVC

+Desition Description Chille Deguired Training Development Position Description Required Deployment IT and/or Data Entry Support Provides date entry, GIS, database or general computer maintenance and support, as necessary and assigned, to the various branches, sections or units at the incident Command Post as requested, or to managers at county Emergency Volunteer Centers.
 Duties may vary and multiple positions may be needed.
-Ability to work in chaotic environment and under direction of agency employees.
+Volunteer Unit Leader (VUL) and/or VC Ensures the Volunteer Unit (VU) is appropriately staffed for the event, assigns VU assistants as appropriate, coordinates with the JIC on approved press releases including volunteer hotline/website information, works with the LOFR and the Ability to work in chaotic environment and under direction of agency employees.
 Good working knowledge of computer word processing, database, GIS, and spreadsheet software, and familiarity with computer hardware and networking systems, is desirable.
 Excellent organization and communication skills are required, as is ability to follow directions in the use of existing computer software and systems.
-1) Site Safety ICP or EVC
+Ability to work ONLY under the direction and discretion of the Unified or Incident Command.
+This position will be staffed by a government representative.
+Excellent organization and communication skills are required, as is ability to follow directions and adhere to providing only the required trainings.
+Required 1) Site Safety 1) Site Safety 1) Site Safety Best qualified for the position should possess the following: 2) IS100, 200, 700 3)Working knowledge of LA/LB Area EVC Deployment ICP or EVC ICP